1-1sam-org/Pod-To-Man/README.md

 NAME
 ====

-Pod::To::Man - Render Raku POD as Roff for man
+Pod::To::Man - Render Rakudoc as Roff for man

 SYNOPSIS
 ========